fiore-code/Covid19Tracker/README.md

 # Covid-19 Tracker

-Covid-19 Tracker is a Angular project which provides current covid statistics through consuming a python API.
-The demo of the project can be found on https://acroinfer.in.
+Covid-19 Tracker is a Angular project which provides current covid statistics through consuming a python API( https://github.com/BitanBhowmick/COVID-19 ).The demo of the project can be found on https://acroinfer.in.
 Currently the project is hosted in AWS using S3 and Cloudfront (SSL certificate obtained from Certificate manager of AWS)

 ![MainHeadImage](https://user-images.githubusercontent.com/29679357/84596192-f13ffd80-ae79-11ea-8ef5-4ca54df2850f.PNG)